hubmapconsortium/software-docs/docs/faq.md

 </details>

-<details><summary>What do I need to do to gain access to data?
-How can I download data?
-How do I get approval to access raw genetic data? </summary>
+<details><summary><b>What do I need to do to gain access to HuBMAP data?
+How can I download HuBMAP data?</b> </summary>

-Access to the data portal is open to all interested viewers, without additional barriers (account creation, login, etc.) at portal.hubmapconsortium.org.
+Access to the [HuBMAP's Data Portal](https://portal.hubmapconsortium.org/) is open to all interested viewers, without additional barriers (account creation, login, etc.).

-Those interested in downloading available data will need to create an account within the data portal.
-Note that downloads of specific datasets will be anonymous.
-Downloads of these data sets require NIH approval and are therefore not anonymous.
+<b>How can I download HuBMAP data?</b> <br>
+To download HuBMAP data from the Data Portal you will need to register as a member of HuBMAP.
+Note that downloads of specific datasets (e.g., raw genetic data) require NIH approval.
+Contact the [HuBMAP Helpdesk](mailto:help@hubmapconsortium.org) for assitance with accessing this type of data.

+<b>How can I register as a member of HuBMAP?</b> <br>
+    1. Go to the [HuBMAP Consortium website](https://hubmapconsortium.org/). <br>
+    2. Under <em>Member Services</em> select <b>Member Register</b> <br>
+    3. Complete the registration form (you will need an institutional or eRA Commons ID)

 </details>

 <details><summary>How does HuBMAP curate and validate metadata? </summary>